 - The full amount of RPSB is issued by check or electronic fund transfer directly to the relative to support the initial relative placement.

-- A RPSB is available at the initial relative placement when the relative is granted temporary custody of a child.
+- A RPSB is available at the initial relative placement when the relative or cabinet is granted temporary custody of a child.
 Retroactive RPSB payments will be made no further than ninety (90) days prior to June 2, 2017, and is are not available if the child moves to a subsequent relative placement.
 Items purchased through RPSB follow the child(ren).

 - Relative Placement Support Benefits (RPSB) are not available to relative caregivers who receive children from another state being placed in Kentucky, relatives that move to Kentucky or relatives who live in another state receiving placement from Kentucky.